Dancing with the Dead Featured in

-Famadihana or turning of the bones is a unique family celebration held in honour of dead relatives.
-The bones of forefathers are taken out of the crypts, cleaned, redressed into new silk shrouds and carried around the area so that the ancestors can see all changes which occurred while they had been resting in their tombs.
-In the meantime the guests exhilarate along with reunited families, they sing and dance with the dead.
+Famadihana or turning of the bones is a unique family celebration held in honor of dead relatives.
+Locals believe that communication with the dead is possible until the body is completely decomposed.
+So once in a few years, they take the bones of forefathers out of the crypts, clean and redress them into new silk shrouds, and carry them around the area.
+It's done so that the ancestors could see all changes which occurred while they had been resting in their tombs.
+The guests exhilarate along with reunited extended family, singing and dancing with the dead.
 The celebration also involves animals’ sacrifices, a lot of meat is cooked in order to show the ancestors their well-being.
 The meat is generously distributed to the guests.

 The exhumation is a token of love, and skipping a ceremony by a family member is considered a serious lack of respect.
 After the joyful ceremony, the bones are finally reburied.